-Georgios has a broad practice covering inter-State, investment, and commercial disputes.
-He has represented States, international organisations, and private parties in more than 70 disputes; and is regularly sought out to act as co-arbitrator and presiding arbitrator.
+Georgios, one of the founding partners of Three Crowns, based in the Paris office, has a broad practice spanning more than two decades and covering inter-State, investment, and commercial disputes.
+He has represented States, international organisations, and private parties in more than 70 disputes, including several appearances in the International Court of Justice.

 - Securing a landmark award representing DEPA (the Public Gas Corporation of Greece) against the Turkish State-entity BOTAŞ in an ICC arbitration arising out of the interpretation of a price revision formula in the parties’ long-term contract.
 The award resets the pricing formula in the parties’ agreement and has already led to a payment of $220 million

 - Representing the Kingdom of Bahrain before the International Court of Justice in two parallel appeals from decisions of the International Civil Aviation Council in cases brought by Qatar against Egypt, Saudi Arabia, the UAE, and Bahrain under the Convention on International Civil Aviation and the International Air Services Transit Agreement

 - Successfully representing a subsidiary of SNC-Lavalin and Mubadala in a French language ICC arbitration, securing an award for the full amount of damages claimed

 - Successfully leading a team for Mytilineos Holdings in its UNCITRAL investment treaty arbitration with the Republic of Serbia, obtaining a multimillion-dollar award

 - Representing the Republic of Chile in the largest maritime-delimitation case to date in the International Court of Justice